-Grilling 101: The Basic of Grilling Fish & Seafood
+Grilling 101: The Basics of Grilling Fish & Seafood

 The Basics of Grilling Seafood

 The grill is a lifesaver for seafood lovers and cooks who adore seafood, but the smells and mess are an aversion to cooking indoors.
 Use medium to medium-high heat to cook everything from the sea, including whole fish, smaller fillets, and shellfish.
-A clean grill is always essential when grilling anything, but it is even more crucial for cooking fish and seafood, which will easily stick to the grates.
+A clean grill is always essential, but it is even more crucial for cooking fish and seafood, which will easily stick to the grates.

-Shrimp of all kinds is one of my favorite foods with lovely texture and an almost unlimited number of flavor combinations and marinades.
+Shrimp is one of my favorite foods, with its lovely texture and an almost unlimited number of flavor combinations and marinades.
 Most people use skewers or baskets while grilling to help prevent them from falling into the fire.
-Regardless of what tool you use, shrimp cook quickly, particularly when they’re peeled.
+Regardless of what tool you use, shrimp cook quickly, particularly when they're peeled.

-When shrimp are packaged and sold, they receive a number like “16/20,” meaning there are 16 to 20 in a pound.
-Shrimp of this size will typically only require two to three minutes per side to cook through.
+When shrimp are packaged and sold, they receive a number like "16/20," meaning 16 to 20 in a pound.
+Shrimp of this size typically only require two to three minutes per side to cook through.
 Other sizes of shrimp will use marginally adjusted cooking times.